scds/text-analysis-3/learn-more.md

 ## Diving Deeper into Topic Modeling

 In the lesson, we briefly discussed how topic modeling works without getting into the mathematical basis for the practice.
+David Blei gives [an overview of topic modeling](https://journalofdigitalhumanities.org/2-1/topic-modeling-and-digital-humanities-by-david-m-blei/), with a plain language description of latent Dirchlet allocation (LDA), in the Winter 2012 issue of the Journal of Digital Humanities.
+The entire issue of the journal is dedicated to topic modeling and may also be of interest!

-Latent Dirchlet allocation (LDA) [David M. Blei, Andrew Y. Ng and Michael I. Jordan] (https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf).   including [an interesting article](https://mimno.infosci.cornell.edu/papers/schofield_eacl_2017.pdf) that suggests removing stopwords *after* training is as effective as removing them before, by Alexandra Schofield, M˚ans Magnusson and David Mimno (yes, the David Mimno who is the primary maintainer of MALLET).
+If you wish to read more about the specifics of LDA, the [seminal article](https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf) by [David M. Blei, Andrew Y. Ng and Michael I. Jordan is a good place to start.
+Or, if you prefer to head off on a tangent that might enrich your understanding, Alexandra Schofield, Måns Magnusson and David Mimno (yes, the David Mimno who is the primary maintainer of MALLET) have written [a provocative paper](https://mimno.infosci.cornell.edu/papers/schofield_eacl_2017.pdf) that suggests removing stopwords *after* training is as effective as removing them before in topic modeling.

 ## Building on your Topic Modeling Skills in Python